edbeato/cyclistic_case_study/README.md

 [Cyclistic Bike Share: Casual Riders vs Annual Members]()

+After viewing the data, here is a summary of the differences between casual riders and annual members:

+-

 ## 6 - ACT

 *In this phase*

 <img width="464" alt="Screenshot 2024-03-19 at 2 49 19 PM" src="https://github.com/edbeato/Cyclistic_Case_Study/assets/163080154/1cdbfef3-4233-40a9-9cf0-b6ec118b94ca">

+Our goal is to use this knowledge to make business decisions that will drive more casual riders to become annual members.
+Here are my recommendations to accomplish this: